casperklein/homeassistant-addons-dev/pi-hole-dhcp-helper/README.md

 ## Requirements

-This add-on must be installed on the same Home Assistant instance as the Pi-hole add-on.
+This add-on must be installed on the same Home Assistant instance as the Pi-hole add-on to work properly.

 ## Setup DHCP-helper

-The add-on needs the internal Pi-hole IP address to forward the DHCP requests to.
+The add-on requires the internal IP address of the Pi-hole add-on in order to forward DHCP requests.

 There are two methods to configure the IP address:

 ### 1. Automatic detection

-Disable the protection mode and start the add-on.
+Disable the *protection mode* on this add-on and start it.

 ### 2. Manual IP address configuration

-Get internal IP address of the Pi-hole addon:
+Get the internal IP address of the Pi-hole addon:

    ![Pi-hole IP address location](pi-hole-ip.png)